 See the big red trucks at the Tampa Firefighters Museum.

-Open Monday-Friday, the Tampa Firefighters Museum is a great place for your little lover of all things with wheels.
+Open Monday-Friday, and offering free admission, the Tampa Firefighters Museum is a great place for your little lover of all things with wheels.
 The building itself is over 100 years old and houses examples of the various vehicles used throughout the history of firefighting.

-Take your older kids to Busch Gardens to ride the many thrill rides, see the animals, and watch live shows.
+Take your older kids to Busch Gardens, considered one of the best theme parks in the United States.
+They can ride the many thrill rides and roller coasters, see the animals, and watch live shows.